osilander/203.311/Week10/Week10.md

 # What is this code doing?
 It has a new method, which()
 cocktails_df[cocktails_df$name==my.cocktail,which(ingredients>0)]

-# repeat the above steps but with a new cocktail
+# repeat the above steps but with a
+# cocktail of your choice, for example, this one:
 my.cocktail <- "Sphinx Cocktail"
 ```